pkayokay/foodzie/README.md

 # Foodzie

 Foodzie is a Ruby on Rails application.
 It provides a list of restaurants(with reviews and comments) that will help people find the right place to eat!
-Check it out [here](https://pkayokay.github.io/foodzie).

 ### Features: